problame/documentation/features.rst

 ------------

 - Send articles to Pinboard, Instapaper or Wallabag
+- Bookmarklet to subscribe to a website directly from any browsers
 - Use existing mobile applications to read your feeds by using the Fever API
+- REST API with clients written in Go and Python

 Authentication
 --------------